bgporter/cello/README.md

 `Cello` is a set of C++ classes to work with [`ValueTree`](https://docs.juce.com/master/classValueTree.html) objects from the [JUCE](https://juce.com) application framework.

+This project has several overlapping goals:
-The primary intent of this project is to make working with ValueTrees more like working with C++ objects and less like calling API functions.
+- make working with ValueTrees more like working with C++ objects and less like calling API functions
+- explore the gray area between compile-time strong typing as in C++ and the kind of runtime dynamic typing that's possible using the ValueTree API
+- explore the available methods of reactive programming enabled with this system
+- build out new functionality that's implied by the capabilities of ValueTrees but perhaps not obvious, like:
+  - creating a kind of NoSQL database
+  - creating a simple IPC implementation
+- In general, add support for more complex use cases where the complexity can be hidden inside the framework.

 A new `Value` type provides type safety (including transparent conversion from arbitrary C++ types and the JUCE `var` type used within ValueTrees), optional validator functions called on set/get, and implementation of all the in-place arithmetic operators (for numeric types).

-Additional support classes to safely use ValueTrees across thread and process boundaries (including over TCP connections) simplify those use cases.
+Additional support classes to safely use ValueTrees across thread and process boundaries (including over TCP connections and named pipes) simplify those use cases.

 The design of the classes also simplifies the implementation of applications where the internals can be both loosely and dynamically coupled together using a super fine-grained implementation of the Observer pattern to support a reactive programming style.